karpathy/nanoGPT/README.md

 ## usage

-To render a dataset we first tokenize some documents into one simple long 1D array of indices.
-E.g. for OpenWebText see:
+To render a dataset we first tokenize some documents into one simple long 1D array of token indices.
+E.g. for OpenWebText run:

 ```
 $ cd data/openwebtext